Unveiling: What Is the Purpose of Art?

 Key Takeaways

-• ✓ Art serves as a powerful form of communication, transcending language barriers.
+• ✓ Art serves as a fundamental form of human expression and communication.

 How It Works